TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 cat my_motif.counts
 ```

-**m.
-Concatenating commands with the pipe character "|"**
+## m.
+Concatenating commands with the pipe character "|".

 In Linux it is possible to concatenate two or more commands with the character "|" so the output of the command on the left of the pipe can be used as input and modified by the command on the right of the pipe.
 Using this feature, we could have been run the previous exercise to count the number of instances of each possible AANNCC motif in the following way:
 ```
 grep -o 'AA..CC. short_seq.fasta | sort | uniq -c
 ```

-**n.
-Extracting specific columns (fields) from files with a table-like format, such as a csv file or a tabulated file with the command "cut"**
+## n.
+Extracting specific columns (fields) from files with a table-like format, such as a csv file or a tabulated file with the command "cut".

 The file blastn_output.bn is a tabulated output from a sequence similarity search with BLASTN.
 Let's take a look at the file with "head"
 ```